-What do you expect from your adoption agency?
+As a birth parent, what do you expect from your adoption agency?

 The birth parent counselors at Adoptions Together have learned that every birth mother and father has a different idea of what they want from their relationship with the agency that places their child.

-Once, a social worker had two interactions on the same day that illustrated how incredibly different those expectations could be.
+Once, a social worker had two experiences on the same day that pointed out how different those expectations could be.
 The first was a phone call with a birth parent who said she felt forgotten because her child’s family was a little bit late in sending her an update and her counselor wasn’t at her desk when she called about it, so she had to leave a voicemail.
 The second was an e-mail from a birth parent who had never answered any of the counselor’s phone calls or e-mails in the year since her baby’s adoption; now she had written to say how much she appreciated the agency’s support.

 In order for us to meet your expectations, we have to know what they are.
-We won’t necessarily be able to meet them every time; for example, we couldn’t magically make the first birth parent’s update appear right away.
+We won’t necessarily be able to meet them every time; for example, we couldn’t magically make the first birth parent’s letters appear right away.
 However, we were able to talk to her about her feelings and communicate to the adoptive family how much those updates mean to her so that they could get better about sending them promptly in the future.

 What do you expect from your adoption agency?
 Do they, or did they, meet your expectations?